viswa2/DevOps/aws-fundamentals/README.md

 ## Amazon Aurora ##

-Amazon Aurora is an enterprise-class relational database.
-It is compatible with MySQL and PostgreSQL relational databases.
-It is up to five times faster than standard MySQL databases and up to three times faster than standard PostgreSQL databases.
+Amazon Aurora is an enterprise-class relational database. `It is compatible with MySQL and PostgreSQL relational databases.` It is up to five times faster than standard MySQL databases and up to three times faster than standard PostgreSQL databases.
 Amazon Aurora helps to reduce your database costs by reducing unnecessary input/output (I/O) operations, while ensuring that your database resources remain reliable and available.
 Consider Amazon Aurora if your workloads require high availability.
 It replicates six copies of your data across three Availability Zones and continuously backs up your data to Amazon S3.

 ## Amazon DynamoDB ##

 Amazon DynamoDB is a key-value database service.
-It delivers single-digit millisecond performance at any scale. allows a database to have flexible schema and supports document data models
+It delivers single-digit millisecond performance at any scale. allows a database to have `flexible schema and supports document data models.`

 `Serverless:`